unibz-core/security-archimate/docs/Terminology.md

 > In a risk analysis process, a *Control Measure* is a specification of an action or set of actions that have to be performed or that should be implemented as part of the control, treatment, and mitigation of a particular risk.

 In ArchiMate, a *Control Measure* is represented by a *Requirement* with the stereotype «ControlMeasure».
+A a *Control Measure* is realized by the implementation of a *Security Mechanism* or by a *Control Event*.

+**Examples:** Enforcing no-logs policy within a VPN company.
+Autoupdate feature of a piece of software.
+Warning signs nearby dangerous places inside a factory.

+**Note:** A *Control Measure* is a *Requirement* and, as such, a proposition or statement.
+It is not a concrete thing.
+For example, the warning signs above correspond to the proposition regarding employing them; the warning signs themselves can be seen as *Security Mechanism*, placed by an implementation event assigned to a *Security Designer*.

 <!-- TOC --><a name="control-objective"></a>
 ### 4. Control Objective

-    > Definition...
+> A high-level goal that should be realized by a *Control Measure*.

 TTTT.